 Step 2: PSPRS & CORP Pre-Membership Medical Evaluation

 As a requirement for participation, employers and local boards must ensure that employees who qualify for membership into PSPRS or CORP undergo a medical evaluation.
 This evaluation is completed to identify any physical or mental conditions that exist that may have a potential effect in the individual’s future eligibility for disability benefits.
-This evaluation is strictly conducted for the purposes related to Plan benefits and are not utilized in employment related decisions (i.e., hiring, promotion, termination, etc,).
+This evaluation is strictly conducted for the purposes related to Plan benefits and are not used in employment related decisions (i.e., hiring, promotion, termination, etc,).
 Each local board must establish procedures, evaluation criteria and reporting requirements associated with these pre-membership medical evaluations.

 Step 3: Completing Membership Form